Pennsylvania’s Trough Creek State Park

 Pennsylvania’s Trough Creek State Park is a beautiful 541-acre state park located in Huntington County, Pennsylvania.
 Created in 1936, the park is surrounded on three sides by a section of the 96,975-acre Rothrock State Forest and by Raystown Lake on the other.

-Some of the most popular features of the park are the Balanced Rock, the Suspension Bridge, Rainbow Falls and the Ice Mine.
-Twelve miles of hiking trails and the Great Trough Creek are also attracting features of the park.
+Some of the most popular features of the park are the Balanced Rock, the Suspension Bridge, Rainbow Falls, and the Ice Mine.
+Twelve miles of hiking trails and the Great Trough Creek are also attractive park features.

 Ice Mine at Trough Creek State Park